 Vision and guiding pillars

 The Maple League’s innovative strategic vision, mission, and values ― including its guiding pillars ― is established by the Presidents’ Council.

 In order to harness the power of our shared communities, we’ve also identified three pillars to support our culture of collaboration.Find out more about our strategic vision and guiding pillars

 Maple League land acknowledgement

-The Maple League of Universities are built on lands of Indigenous peoples, the Abenaki people and the Wabanaki Confederacy at Bishop’s, and the Mi’kmaq and Wolastoqiyik (Maliseet) at Acadia, Mount Allison, and St. Francis Xavier universities.
+The Maple League of Universities are built on lands of Indigenous peoples, the Abenaki (members of the Wabanaki Confederacy) at Bishop’s, and the Mi’kmaq and Wolastoqiyik (Maliseet) at Acadia, Mount Allison, and St. Francis Xavier universities.
 They are the traditional stewards and protectors of the territories.
 In our institutions we value indigenous ways of knowing and honour the hard work ahead on truth, reconciliation, and justice with Indigenous peoples.

 Maple League Francophone heritage